folababa100/nexttrack-app/docs/preliminary_report.md

 - Manages caching to reduce API calls and latency
 - Handles errors and rate limiting gracefully

-Redis provides the caching layer, storing external API responses with configurable TTL values.
-This reduces latency and ensures the system remains functional during temporary external API outages.
+The architecture design includes Redis as a caching layer for storing external API responses with configurable TTL values.
+This would reduce latency and ensure the system remains functional during temporary external API outages. *Note: Redis caching is designed but not yet implemented in the current prototype.*

 ## 3.2 API Specification